Big Algebra in Type $A$ for the Coordinate Ring of the Matrix Space: Proofs of Theorem and Corollary

-Here by $\stirling{k}{\ell}$ we denote the Stirling number of the second kind, i.e. the number of ways to split a $k$-element set into $\ell$ non-empty subsets. \end{Lm} \begin{proof} We start with the identity
+Here by \smash{$\stirling{k}{\ell}$} we denote the Stirling number of the second kind, i.e., the number of ways to split a $k$-element set into $\ell$ non-empty subsets. \end{Lemma} \begin{proof} We start with the identity

-For each choice of $a_1,\ldots,a_k\in\{1,\ldots,r\}$ we rewrite the products using Lemma \ref{lemma:delta_a_IJ}.
-It remains to notice that for any given $R\in\binom{r}{\ell}$ the number of sequences $(a_1,\ldots,a_k)\in[r]^{k}$ such that $\{a_1,\ldots,a_k\}=R$ equals $\stirling{k}{\ell}\cdot \ell!$ \end{proof}
+For each choice of $a_1,\dots,a_k\in\{1,\dots,r\}$ we rewrite the products using Lemma~\ref{lemma:delta_a_IJ}.
+It remains to notice that for any given \smash{$R\in\binom{r}{\ell}$} the number of sequences $(a_1,\dots,a_k)\in[r]^{k}$ such that $\{a_1,\dots,a_k\}=R$ equals \smash{$\stirling{k}{\ell}\cdot \ell!$} \end{proof}

-\subsection{Proof of the main formulas.}
+\subsection{Proof of the main formulas}

-Now we are ready to prove Theorem \ref{big_generator_thm} and Corollary \ref{cor:F_operators}. \begin{proof}[Proof of Theorem \ref{big_generator_thm}] By Proposition \ref{symmetrized_m_pq_prop} we have
+Now we are ready to prove Theorem~\ref{big_generator_thm} and Corollary~\ref{cor:F_operators}. \begin{proof}[Proof of Theorem~\ref{big_generator_thm}] By Proposition~\ref{symmetrized_m_pq_prop}, we have

-Applying Lemma \ref{main_sym_det_lem} to $\symdet L(E)_{J_2I_2}$ gives the required identity \eqref{big_generator_formula}. \end{proof}
+Applying Lemma~\ref{main_sym_det_lem} to $\symdet L(E)_{J_2I_2}$ gives the required identity \eqref{big_generator_formula}. \end{proof}

-\begin{proof}[Proof of Corollary \ref{cor:F_operators}] Indeed, the identity \eqref{m_f_operators_transition} is a direct consequence of \eqref{big_generator_formula} and the fact that the expression $\sgn\binom{I_1~I_2}{J_1~J_2}\varepsilon(J_2,I_2,J_2(V),I_2(W))$, if non-zero, equals $\sgn\binom{I_1~I_2(W)}{J_1~J_2(V)}$.
-The coefficient $\binom{n-p-\ell}{q-\ell}$ appears as the number of ways to choose a $(q-\ell)$-element subset $I_2\setminus I_2(W)=J_2\setminus J_2(V)$ in the complement of the $(p+\ell)$-element subset $I_1\sqcup I_2(W)=J_1\sqcup J_2(V)$ of $[n]$.
+\begin{proof}[Proof of Corollary~\ref{cor:F_operators}] Indeed, the identity \eqref{m_f_operators_transition} is a direct consequence of \eqref{big_generator_formula} and the fact that the expression \smash{$\sgn\binom{I_1~I_2}{J_1~J_2}\varepsilon(J_2,I_2,J_2(V),I_2(W))$}, if non-zero, equals \smash{$\sgn\binom{I_1~I_2(W)}{J_1~J_2(V)}$}.
+The~coefficient \smash{$\binom{n-p-\ell}{q-\ell}$} appears as the number of ways to choose a $(q-\ell)$-element subset $I_2\setminus I_2(W)=J_2\setminus J_2(V)$ in the complement of the $(p+\ell)$-element subset $I_1\sqcup I_2(W)=J_1\sqcup J_2(V)$ of~$[n]$.

-Then, it follows from \eqref{m_f_operators_transition} that the difference $M_{p,q}-q!\cdot F_{p,q}$ is a linear combination of $F_{p,\ell}$ with $\ell<q$.
-Therefore, the sets $\{M_{p,q}\}_{p+q\le n}$ and $\{F_{p,q}\}_{p+q\le n}$ generate the same algebra inside $\mathscr{C}(\mathcal{P}(n,r))$. \end{proof}
+Then, it follows from \eqref{m_f_operators_transition} that the difference $M_{p,q}-q!\cdot F_{p,q}$ is a linear combination of~$F_{p,\ell}$ with~$\ell<q$.
+Therefore, the sets $\{M_{p,q}\}_{p+q\le n}$ and $\{F_{p,q}\}_{p+q\le n}$ generate the same algebra inside~${\mathscr{C}(\mathcal{P}(n,r))}$. \end{proof}